WP-Performance/related/README.md

 You can find the block "Related Loop" in "THEME" section in the inserter of Gutenberg editor.

 This variation work with all your post type or custom post type.
-You choose the taxonomy name for search related element.
+You choose the taxonomy name for find related elements.

 ![](screenshot.png)